rom1mouret/mpcl/README.md

 I expect the first kind of meaning to converge towards the second kind.
 - making sure meaning remains stable over time.

+In what follows, I will use "latent units" and "abstraction layer" interchangeably.
+It refers to the last NN layer of the processing modules.

 ### Continual learning (example)